 I am from the exciting open woods near my home with trails the neighborhood kids maintained better than the park system.
 I am from the trees I climbed, the streams I walked and swam in and the smell of skunks and dandelions that I still yearn for.
 I spent endless hours playing Monopoly, school and ‘business” in my neighbor’s basement next to the berry bushes we ate from.

 I am from mass on Sundays and holiday meals with lots of boys.
 Meaningful discussions and debates and lots of great stories from immigration to Ellis Island, to the glory days of Asbury Park and tales of faraway cousins.
-From my Aunt Flo to Uncle Erik and Karen.
+From my Aunt Flo to Uncle Eric and Cousin Karen.
 They have the gift for story-telling.

 I am from the deep sadness of loss and ability to understand that everything is temporary.
 From never giving up to living in the moment.